mjpclab/jquery-tab/README.md

 # Features
 - no link element needed, still search engine friendly for original content
-- options to keep active tab item after page refresh or post back
+- options help to keep active tab item after page refresh or post back
 - *name* could be used instead of *index* for individual tab item in some APIs
 - vertical label mode
 - nested tab